redlibrarian/redlibrarian.github.io/_posts/2017-03-18-culture-labour-artificial-intelligence.markdown

 and books, and between librarians and their community members

-I've been reading Nick Wyer-Witheford's two books *Cyber-Marx* (1999) and *Cyber-Proletariat*, in which he discusses the rise of vast, high-speed networks of automation - predicated on the constantly lowering cost of computing power as well as capital's need to replace human labour with machines - which drives, amongst other things, the
+I've been reading Nick Wyer-Witheford's two books *Cyber-Marx* (1999) and *Cyber-Proletariat* (2015), in which he discusses the rise of vast, high-speed networks of automation - predicated on the constantly lowering cost of computing power as well as capital's need to replace human labour with machines - which drives, amongst other things, the